folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 1. In the **Patron notice policies** pane, select the patron notice policy you want to duplicate.
 2. In the **patron notice policy details** pane, click **Actions > Duplicate**.
 A New patron notice policy window appears with the same patron notice policy information as the policy you chose to duplicate.
 3. Edit any of the patron notice policy information before saving the policy.
+You cannot have two patron notice policies with the same name.
 4. Click **Save & close**.
 The duplicate policy is saved and appears in the Patron notice policies pane.